internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 And that should be everything you need to get your local development environment running with successful Google OAuth.

-I hope this helped!

-If you have any questions, you can always reach me on [X(Twitter)](https://x.com/internet_drew) and [LinkedIn](https://www.linkedin.com/in/internetdrew/).
-Below, you'll see some fixes I've discovered after hours of agony that I hope will save you massive amounts of time.

-Happy building!

 ## Troubleshooting

 Many of the issues I've run into when using the local development environment have been with the CLI.
 Some issues are clearly logged and others can be a bit difficult to debug.
 I'll keep a running list of issues I've run into with what worked for me to solve them.